RyanCargan/monorepo/projects/cuda-app/README.md

 - Closing all files before closing the editor lets it re-open the most recent folder correctly without the above glitch

-- Getting a tarball for nix that matches the current system for a shell.nix file seems to be more involved than using `inherit` in a flake.nix file
+- Getting a tarball for nix that matches the current system for a shell.nix file seems to be more involved than just using `inherit` in a flake.nix file

 - Currently just using the system's flake.lock for reference for a manual copy & paste